SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Sharing_a_dashboard.md

 ## Sharing a dashboard as a PDF report via email

 This feature is currently still in preview.
 To use it, the soft-launch option *ReportsAndDashboardsExport* must be activated.
-For more information, refer to [Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/) on DataMiner Dojo.
+For more information, refer to [Soft-launch options](xref:SoftLaunchOptions).

 > [!NOTE]
 > Sharing a dashboard as a PDF report is possible from the Automation, Correlation and Scheduler modules even if the *ReportsAndDashboardsExport* soft-launch option is not activated.
 For more information, see [Generating a report based on a dashboard](xref:Generating_a_report_based_on_a_dashboard)